 1988 – 2003 Magnum High Torque Starter

-Aftermarket manufacturer produce a high-torque starter based off the 1988 – 2003 Magnum starter, such as Tuff Stuff Performance 6084B (Figure 8).
+Aftermarket manufacturer produce a high-torque starter based off the 1988 – 2003 Magnum Denso starter, such as Tuff Stuff Performance 6084B (Figure 8).
 The units incorporate the solenoid and share the same compact housing as the factory Magnum starter.
 They crank out 1.61 kW, 2.5 HP with a 9-tooth gear and are rated up to 15:1 compression.

 Grinding, Clunking, and Other Noises During Starting

 Unlike other manufacturers, Mopar starters do not use shims to adjust the clearance between the starter gear and the converter/flywheel ring gear.
-Many factory LA/B/RB starters used a sheet metal shield between the starter and bellhousing to keep debris out of the bellhousing cavity, but this is not a shim and has no impact on the clearance between the gears.
+Many factory A, LA, B, RB starters used a sheet metal shield between the starter and bellhousing to keep debris out of the bellhousing cavity, but this is not a shim and has no impact on the clearance between the gears.
 (As an aside, the LA/B/RB shield leaves a large hole when using the Magnum starter, so one can either make a shield or order one from 440 Source (part 122-1001).
 If the starter is making a grinding or clunking noise, there is a good chance it is either malfunctioning or has an issue with the case tolerances.
-If the bolt holes and/or housing pilot that registers into the transmission case are hogged out or otherwise machined incorrectly, the starter gear may be too close to the the converter/flywheel ring gear creating the grinding.
+If the bolt holes and/or housing pilot that registers into the transmission case are hogged out from wear/rebuilding or otherwise machined incorrectly, the starter gear may be too close to the the converter/flywheel ring gear creating the grinding.
 If the starter gear isn’t retracting properly, it may be catching on the ring gear as the engine spins up.
-These issues are rare but more common on remanufactured units with worn-out housings but can happen on new starters due to quality control issues.
+These issues are more common on remanufactured units with worn-out housings but can happen on new starters due to quality control issues.